Adele Kern: Salzburg Festival

 On 6 August 1927 her debut at the Salzburg Festival followed, under the musical direction of Robert Heger, as Susanna in The Marriage of Figaro.
 Furthermore she took over the roles of Marzelline and Zerlina in the reprises of Fidelio and Don Giovanni.

 In 1929 she returned to Salzburg - as Zerlina and Sophie - and was then engaged by the Salzburg Festival until 1935.
 Don Giovanni was conducted by the outgoing Vienna State Opera Director Franz Schalk, the Rosenkavalier his successor and her mentor from Frankfurt, Clemens Krauss.
 In the following years Kern again sang Zerlina (1930), Susanna and Sophie (both 1930-35) in Salzburg, as well as Despina in Così fan tutte for the first time (1931 to 1934|1931-32 and 1934-35).
 She also appeared there as a concert singer.

 Parallel to her engagements in Vienna and Salzburg, she developed a lively guest performance activity.
 In 1929 and 1931 she took part in two exemplary Max Reinhardt productions in Berlin: as Adele in the Fledermaus (at the Deutsches Theater) and as Olympia in The Tales of Hoffmann (at the Großes Schauspielhaus).
 In 1931 and 1933 she was a guest at the Royal Opera House Covent Garden in London, where her Sophie was especially admired in the Rosenkavalier.
 In 1933 she took over the role of Hannerl Krüger in Voices of Spring, a feature film by Pál Fejös.
 At the Berlin Theater des Westens in December of the same year she took part in the premiere of Eduard Künneke's Singspiel Die lockende Flamme.
 She gave guest performances at the Milan Scala and at the Teatro dell'Opera di Roma, in Paris, Venice and Rio de Janeiro.
 She also undertook a successful tour of Egypt.

 Berlin and Munich

 Like Julius Patzak and Viorica Ursuleac, Kern followed the conductor and director Clemens Krauss first to the Staatsoper Unter den Linden in Berlin in 1935 and then to the Bayerische Staatsoper in Munich in 1937.
 There, in her hometown, the artist achieved extraordinary popularity due to her razor-sharp coloratura, the silvery tone of her voice and the unusual brilliance of her performance.
 In Munich, Kern also sang her signature roles in operas by Mozart and Richard Strauss, including Sophie and Zerbinetta.

 The singer's involvement in NS cultural policy is not known.
 In July 1944, however, she gave a guest performance as Zerbinetta in Krakow in a new production of Ariadne auf Naxos ordered by Governor General Hans Frank.

+Death

-At the age of 46 she had to retire from the stage because of a heart condition.
-She died in 1980 and was buried at Ostfriedhof in Munich.
+At the age of 46, she retired due to a heart condition.
+She died in 1980, aged 78, and was buried at Ostfriedhof in Munich.